Take Home Points…

 You don’t have to have to meet the diagnostic criteria for diabetes to have elevated serum AGE levels [26, 27] and AGE accumulation is important in the development of many other chronic diseases.
 A recent study demonstrated that higher average blood glucose levels, still below the diabetic range, were associated with increased risk for dementia .
 Elevated serum levels of AGE’s are predictive of all cause mortality, cardiovascular mortality and the severity of coronary artery disease in people without diabetes [29, 30].

 A study in the British Journal of Sports Medicine examined fasting glucose levels in a non-diabetic population and its association with rotator cuff tears.
-They found that patients with statistically higher fasting glucose levels, still within the normal range (defined as <100mg/dL), was significant risk factor for rotator cuff tears .
+They found that patients with statistically higher fasting glucose levels, still within the normal range (defined as <100mg/dL), was a significant risk factor for rotator cuff tears .

 Reducing simple processed sugar and acellular carbohydrate intake will likely reduce the accumulation of AGE’s and therefore reduce the associated collagen cross linking, inflammation and oxidative damage.
 Optimizing your fasting blood sugar levels and improving insulin sensitivity, through reduced consumption of highly process carbohydrate, is likely one of the most potent anti-inflammatory ‘medications’ one can take, not to mention with improvements to your gut microbiome adding greater improvements in systemic inflammation levels .